USC-IGC/ukbb_parser/README.md

 Optional Inputs:
 * `--incon ICD10Code`        ICD10 Diagnosis codes you wish to include.
 Least common denominators are acceptable, e.g. --incon F.
-                           Ranges are also acceptable inputs.
-Please include chapters for both ends, e.g. F10-F20
+                           Ranges are also acceptable inputs, e.g., F10-F20, and can span across letters
 * `--excon ICD10Code`        ICD10 Diagnosis codes you wish to exclude.
 Least common denominators are acceptable, e.g. --incon F.
-                           Ranges are also acceptable inputs.
-Please include chapters for both ends, e.g. F10-F20
+                           Ranges are also acceptable inputs, e.g., F10-F20, and can span across letters
 * `--insr SRCode`            Self-Report codes you wish to include.
 Ranges are acceptable inputs.
 * `--exsr SRCode`            Self-Report codes you wish to exclude.
 Ranges are